Challenging a PCN

 Notice to Owner

-A Notice to Owner (NTO) will be sent to the registered keeper of the vehicle within 28 days of the PCN being served if no payment is received and a challenge is not made or has been rejected and no further action has been taken.
+A Notice to Owner (NTO) will be sent to the registered keeper of the vehicle after 28 days of the PCN being served if no payment is received and a challenge is not made or has been rejected and no further action has been taken.

 The full charge will apply at this stage.